 I reached the fort; and sure enough, I arrived too late, as it was closed to visitors.

-That was no problem — I will simply visit it in the morning.
+That was no problem — I would simply return to visit it the next morning.

 Dated not later than the year 1580 is a cannon which bears the royal arms of Portugal, which is mounted on a bed carriage according to the original drawings preserved in Spain.